Lamb shift in muonic helium ion: Relativistic corrections with the vacuum polarization effects

 The three-loop vacuum polarization contributions to the energy spectrum in the second order perturbation theory are presented in Fig.5.
 Respective potentials are obtained earlier in relations (3), (8), (12).
 Considering the accuracy of the calculation we can restrict our analysis by the shifts of $2S-$ level, which can be written in the form:

 Yet another contributions of the second order PT exist (see Fig.4(d,e,f)), which have the general structure similar to Eqs.(38), (39).
 They appear after the replacements $\Delta V_{VP}^C\to \Delta V^B$ and $\Delta V^C_{VP}\to \Delta V^C_{VP,VP}$ in the basic amplitude shown in Fig.4(c).
-The estimate of this contribution of order $\alpha^2(Z\alpha)^4$ to the shift $(2P-2S)$ can be obtained if we take into account in the Breit potential the leading order term in the parameter $m_1/m_2$.
+The estimate of this contribution of order $\alpha^2(Z\alpha)^4$ to the shift $(2P-2S)$ can be derived if we take into account in the Breit potential the leading order term in the ratio $m_1/m_2$.
 Its numerical value is

 The two-loop vacuum polarization contribution is determined also by the amplitude in Fig.4(a).
-In order for its calculation to be made we can use Eqs.(21) and (3).
-In the leading order in the ratio $m_1/m_2$ we have again the potential (22), which leads to the following correction of order $\alpha^2(Z\alpha)^4$:
+To obtain its numerical value in the energy spectrum we have to use Eqs.(3) and (21).
+In the leading order in the ratio $m_1/m_2$ we take again the potential (22), which leads to the following correction of order $\alpha^2(Z\alpha)^4$: